BalaScripts/weatherForecast/README.md

 5. Run the application using `npm start`.
 6. Open your web browser and go to `http://localhost:3000` to view the app.

+## Live Demo
+Access the live version of the application [here](https://balascripts.github.io/weatherForecast/).